grammyjs/storage-deta/README.md

+# Archived!!!

+All storages moved to our new monorepository, contained all adapters inside of it.
+Check it out: https://github.com/grammyjs/storages

 # Deta.sh Base storage adapter for [grammY](https://github.com/grammyjs/grammY)

 Storage adapter that can be used to [store your session data](https://grammy.dev/plugins/session.html) on [Deta.sh Base](https://deta.sh/) when using sessions.